11/6/2024

 Alex Zugin

 Hey, guys.
-I echo the congratulations on another very solid order.
+I echo the congratulations on another very solid quarter.
 Maybe I'm going to try my best to ask a multi-part question here.
-The impact that you're seeing from what I would characterize as one of the most clear AI propositions that you talked about at Inbound.
-What is that doing to sales cycles?
+The impact that you're seeing from what I would characterize as kind of one of the most clear AI propositions that you talked about at Inbound, what is that doing to sales cycles?
 Is it driving more of them?
 Is it making them longer but bigger?
-And how do we think about into the big selling quarter, Q4 last year, there was a big quarter for you guys, I would almost characterize it as a budget flush quarter.
-How do we think about that into this quarter?
-I know not much change in the macro at this point in time, but how are you thinking about that and anticipating that for Q4 and beyond?
+And how do we think about into the big selling quarter, Q4 last year, there was a big quarter for you guys I would almost characterize as a kind of a budget flush quarter.
+How do we think about that? into this quarter?
+I realize, you know, not much kind of change in the macro at this point in time, but how are you thinking about that and anticipating that for Q4 and beyond?

 speaker